elki-project/elki-project.github.io/outlier_knn.md

 Important note: this information is for ELKI 0.7.\\
-Progress to unify these parameters is still underway!
+Progress to unify these parameters is still underway, and ELKI 0.8.0 will be very different!
 {: class="box-warn" }

 Overview of kNN interpretation across algorithms